ground-creative/openvoice-docker/README.md

 4) Change environment variables in env.sample file and rename it to .env

-** You can remove the link to the api from the env file if you jut want to install openvoice
+** You can remove the link to the api from the env file if you jut want to install OpenVoice

 ## Usage